sanchi0204/COLAB/README.md

 * A native mobile application using Android SDK and Java<br>
 * The AR features are developed using Unity Engine and C# programming.<br>
 * Google's AR core SDK for unity provides face detection.
 It is included as a package inside unity.
-The recorder/ capture is controlled by C# script.
-For the 3D view of the products is obtained by making the camera face a plane where the floor is recommended.
+The recorder/ capture is controlled by C# script. <br>
+* For the 3D view of the products is obtained by making the camera face a plane where the floor is recommended.
 When the plane is detected, the user can see the 3D version of the product selected.
 The user can have a 360° view of the product.<br>
 * Recommendation system using sklearn based on content based and collaborative filtering<br>
 * API deployed on Heroku cloud is used for getting Responses<br>
 * These responses are fetched by the Android app using Volley.